An Official Website of the Commonwealth of Kentucky

 Hunters selected in the initial random drawing have

-Currently, 74 applicants have put in every year since 2001 without being drawn, so these may have higher odds of obtaining a permit in 2023 if they reapply to the drawing again this year.
-Any applicants who are eligible for the Loyalty Redraw that isn’t drawn in 2023 will get the first dibs in this secondary drawing for leftover permits next year.
+Any applicants who are eligible for the Loyalty Redraw that isn’t drawn in the current hunting season will get the first dibs in this secondary drawing for leftover permits the following year.

 The Kentucky Elk Hunt Drawing is performed each year through a randomized electronic selection from among all applicants that year.
 Kentucky Fish and Wildlife takes several steps to ensure the drawing is fair and impartial and maintain public confidence.